-A celebration of life for Janice Gould, 70, associate professor of women’s and ethnic studies, is being scheduled to take place this fall.
+A celebration of life for Janice Gould, 70, associate professor of women’s and ethnic studies, will be held at 1 p.m., Sept.
+29 at the Upper Lodge on the UCCS campus.
 She died June 28, 2019, after a battle with pancreatic cancer.

 Gould was an award-winning poet and scholar, recognized by the National Endowment for the Arts and the Astraea Foundation.
 She was named the Pikes Peak Poet Laureate for 2014-16 and received a Spirit of the Springs award in 2014.